BITS-Rohit/tweakio-whatsapp/README.md

 This repository provides a developer-friendly toolkit for **WhatsApp automation**, with modular components for building pipelines and advanced automation workflows.
 This library is designed for developers who want to **automate WhatsApp tasks** efficiently and safely, while leveraging modern automation techniques.

-We are also working on a **research paper** that studies WhatsApp security and automation practices.
-The link to the paper will be added once published.

 ---

 ## Features